NitinChoudhari/ml-deep-dive/03-linear-regression-real-data/README.md

 # Linear Regression on Real-World Data (Feature Scaling)

-Same algorithm as `02-`, but applied to noisy real-world housing data (size vs price).
+Same algorithm as `02-Linear Regression`, but applied to noisy real-world housing data (size vs price).
 This forced me to encounter and solve real ML preprocessing challenges.

 ## What I built
 - `linear_regression_with_scaling.ipynb` — predicts house price from size in sq ft